Superficial thrombophlebitis: Diagnosis

 Clinical evaluation is the primary diagnostic tool for thrombophlebitis.
-Patients with thrombophlebitis complain of pain along the affected area.
-Some report constitutional symptoms such as low grade fever and aches.
+People with thrombophlebitis complain of pain along the affected area.
+Some report constitutional symptoms, such as low-grade fever and aches.
 On physical examination, the skin over the affected vein exhibits erythema, warmth, swelling, and tenderness.
 Later in the disease, as induration subsides, erythema gives way to a ruddy or bruised color.

 Duplex ultrasound identifies the presence, location and extent of venous thrombosis, and can help identify other pathology that may be a source of the patient's complaints.
 Ultrasound is indicated if superficial phlebitis involves or extends into the proximal one-third of the medial thigh, there is evidence for clinical extension of phlebitis, lower extremity swelling is greater than would be expected from a superficial phlebitis alone or diagnosis of superficial thrombophlebitis in question.

 Treatment

 Treatment with compression stockings should be offered to patients with lower extremity superficial phlebitis, if not contraindicated (e.g., peripheral artery disease).
 Patients may find them helpful for reducing swelling and pain once the acute inflammation subsides.

 Nonsteroidal anti-inflammatory drugs (NSAID) are effective in relieving the pain associated with venous inflammation and were found in a randomized trial to significantly decrease extension and/or recurrence of superficial vein thrombosis.

-Anticoagulation for patients with lower extremity superficial thrombophlebitis at increased risk for thromboembolism (affected venous segment of ≥5 cm, in proximity to deep venous system, positive medical risk factors).
+Anticoagulation is recommended for patients with lower extremity superficial thrombophlebitis at increased risk for thromboembolism (affected venous segment of ≥5 cm, in proximity to deep venous system, positive medical risk factors).

 Treatment with fondaparinux reduces the risk of subsequent venous thromboembolism.

-Surgery reserved for extension of the clot to within 1 cm of the saphenofemoral junction in patients deemed unreliable for anticoagulation, failure of anticoagulation and patients with intense pain.
-Surgical therapy with ligation of saphenofemoral junction or stripping of thrombosed superficial veins appears to be associated higher rates of venous thromboembolism compared with treatment with anticoagulants.
+Surgery is reserved for patients with extension of the clot to within 1 cm of the saphenofemoral junction, in patients deemed unreliable for anticoagulation, upon failure of anticoagulation, and in patients with intense pain.
+Surgical therapy with ligation of the saphenofemoral junction or stripping of thrombosed superficial veins appears to be associated with higher rates of venous thromboembolism compared with treatment with anticoagulants.

 Epidemiology

 Some 125,000 cases a year have been reported in the United States, but actual incidence of spontaneous thrombophlebitis is unknown.
 A fourfold increased incidence from the third to the eight decade in men and a preponderance among women of approximately 55-70%.
 The average mean age of affected patients is 60 years.

 Thrombophlebitis can develop along the arm, back, or neck veins, the leg is by far the most common site.
 When it occurs in the leg, the great saphenous vein is usually involved, although other locations are possible.